 This stratum corneum is made up of skin cells that are packed closely together.

-Occasionally this barrier fails us, allowing bacteria and viruses to penetrate, which allows water to evaporate much faster than usual, in return skin becomes dry, dehydrated and sensitive
+Occasionally, this barrier fails us, allowing bacteria and viruses to penetrate and letting water evaporate much faster than usual.
+In return, skin becomes dry, dehydrated, and sensitive.